CEED/libCEED/examples/solids/index.rst

 As with the :ref:`example-petsc-navier-stokes` case, the solid mechanics elasticity example has been developed using PETSc, so that the pointwise physics (defined at quadrature points) is separated from the parallelization and meshing concerns.

 In this mini-app, we consider three material models used in solid mechanic applications: linear elasticity, Neo-Hookean hyperelasticity at small strain, and Neo-Hookean hyperelasticity at finite strain.
-We provide the  stong and weak form of static balance of linear momentum equations in the small strain and finite strain regimes.
+We provide the  strong and weak form of static balance of linear momentum equations in the small strain and finite strain regimes.
 The stress-strain relationship (constitutive law) for each of the material models is provided.
 Due to the nonlinearity of material models in Neo-Hookean hyperelasticity, the Newton linearization of the material models is provided.

 .. note::

-   The linear elastiticty and hyperelasticity at small strain material models can be seen as constitutive and geometric linearization of the hyperelasticity at finite strain material model.
+   The linear elasticity and hyperelasticity at small strain material models can be seen as constitutive and geometric linearization of the hyperelasticity at finite strain material model.

    The effect of constitutive and geometric linearization is sketched in the diagram below, where :math:`\bm \sigma` and :math:`\bm \epsilon` are stress and strain, respectively, in the small strain regime while :math:`\bm S` and :math:`\bm E` are stress and strain defined in the reference configuration in the finite strain formulation and :math:`\mathsf C` is the constitutive law.